bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 77°
+- 74°
-- Breezy and Partly Cloudy
+- Breezy
-- 57% humidity
+- 61% humidity
-- 18 mph wind
+- 17 mph wind
-- 38% cloud cover
+- 0% cloud cover
 - 58 AQI 🟨
-- 1.19 inches of rain expected in the next 48 hours
+- 0.88 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>